mysteriousellipsis/english-research-slides/slides.md

 ---

-Technology is a powerful collection of tools, but it needs thoughtful integration into the current learning environment.
+Technology is a powerful collection of tools, but it needs careful and thoughtful integration into the system to prevent major problems from emerging.

----

-# Conclusion

-**Summary:**
-- Technology transforms education but needs thoughtful integration.

-**Call to Action:**
-- Use technology responsibly to foster inclusive and effective learning.

 ---